igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 This memo introduces a new EXPIRED_STREAM_DATA frame to enable partial reliability for QUIC streams.
 The EXPIRED_STREAM_DATA frame allows a sender to give up on retransmitting older parts of a stream and to notify the receiver about this decision.
-The content of this draft is intended for merging into QUIC transport, recovery, and applicability drafts as a negotiable extension and/or QUIC Version 2 transport feature.
+The content of this draft is intended for merging into the QUIC transport, recovery, and applicability drafts as a negotiable extension and/or a QUIC Version 2 transport feature.

 --- middle